Tirow and Håfa adai!

 • In the CNMI, surveys indicate that about 96% of residents who go fishing do so to feed their families.
 [9]

-The Marianas are located in “Typhoon Alley”, which is a region of the western Pacific where the world’s strongest typhoons occur most frequently.
+The Marianas are located in “Typhoon Alley,” a region of the western Pacific where the world’s strongest typhoons occur most frequently.
 Coral reefs serve as the first line of defense against large, storm-induced waves and flooding, reducing 97% of wave energy.
 [7] In addition, the reef protects coastal infrastructure from shoreline erosion.

 Shoreline protection